 Cold weather rolls in when the winter months arrive, leading homeowners to rely on their furnaces.
 Setting a preferred temperature on the thermostat and allowing the heating system to run could lead to a desirable indoor climate.
-How long should you let the furnace run?
+So, how often should your furnace cycle?
+While there’s no set standard, the average can be between 3-8 times an hour.

 Running and Cycles